Bellman filtering and smoothing for state-space models: Simulation studies

+\item[4.] {\bf Numerically accelerated importance sampler (NAIS):} I follow \cite{koopman2016predicting}, whose code is available online, deviating slightly by computing not only the weighted mean but also the weighted median of the (simulated) states.
+The resulting filtered states are used to compute RMSEs and MAEs, respectively.

-\item[5.] {\bf Kalman filter:} This method is used to estimate both stochastic-volatility (SV) models and the local-level model.
-For both SV models, we follow the convention of squaring the observations and taking logarithms to obtain a linear state-space model, albeit with biased and non-Gaussian observation noise (for details, see~\citealp{ruiz1994quasi} or \citealp{harvey1994multivariate}).
-Predicted states can now be obtained via quasi maximum-likelihood estimation (QMLE) of the Kalman filter.
+\item[5.] {\bf Kalman filter (KF):} I follow \cite{ruiz1994quasi} and \cite{harvey1996estimation} in using quasi maximum-likelihood estimation (QMLE) to estimate the static parameters of both stochastic-volatility (SV) models.
+For both SV models, the observations are squared and taking the logarithm produces a linear state-space model, albeit with biased and non-Gaussian observation noise (for details, see~\citealp{ruiz1994quasi} or \citealp{harvey1994multivariate}).
 For the local-level model with heavy-tailed observation noise, the Kalman filter is applied directly, i.e.\ without adjustments, and estimated by QMLE.
+For all three models, filtered and smoothed states are obtained, respectively, by the familiar Kalman filter and Rauch, Tung and Striebel smoother. \end{enumerate}